att-circ-contrl/DigiBox/README.md

 * `manual` -- Documentation.
 * `firmware` -- Firmware code.
 Requires the `NeurAVR` library.
+* `libs-perl` -- Libraries used for manipulating the Digi-Box from Perl scripts.
+Requires the `NeurAVR-Util` library.

 _This is the end of the file._